 This website presents lengthy discussions of circuits for beginners.
 The discussions are interesting and include helpful animations that treat electric potential like fluid flowing into and out of resistors.
 There are also sections that are meant to be displayed on a whiteboard, and so those pages read like lectures.

-There are too many good pages to list here, so I give the site as a reference for those who wish to gain deeper understanding of analog electronics.
-You might want to start looking at the master index of circuits ("circuit stories").
+There are too many good pages to list here.
+You may want to start looking at the master index of circuits ("circuit stories").

 This webpage is a treasure trove of useful circuit information.